lichkitsch/old_campaigns/fae/story.md

 ## Fern
 Fern is a dryad who works by day as a barista at The Copper Cup, a cafe on the outskirts of the Sprawl.
 At night she uses her affinity for healing magic and sates her love of action by volunteering as a ring medic for the Brawl at the Sprawl.
 Fern is a tall, willowy woman with dark skin, auburn hair, and bright golden eyes.
 She's a gifted healer and a lover of nature, a firm believer in the old laws by which the Fey live.

-## The Old Laws
-The Fey live by a handful of laws that were laid down in the distant past, some say that they were whispered to the original spirits by Mother Earth herself:
-1. Wheel - What you give, so shall you receive.
-3. Tooth - Eat, as you shall someday be eaten.

 What is your character’s name?
 Does the character have a nickname?
 : Adrien Fox, goes by "Fox" / Foxglove the Unseelie Prince